ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 ~~~~~~~~~~~~~~
 PyAEDT has an internal logging tool named ``Messenger``
 and a log file that is automatically generated in the project
 folder.

-The following examples demonstrate how Messenger is used
+The following examples demonstrate how Messenger is used to
-to write both to the internal logger and log file:
+write both to the internal AEDT message windows and the log file:

 .. code:: python